Vishruth-N/Vishruth-N/README.md

 <br />

 Hello, I'm [Vishruth N](https://github.com/Vishruth-N), an undergraduate student at IIT Bombay.
-I'm passionate about problem-solving and data analysis, and I love to see how my work can influence decisions and contribute to the success of projects.

-In addition to my studies, I've been working on several interesting projects.
-From modelling cricket matches as a Markov Decision Process to generating maps using deep learning, I'm always looking for challenging problems to solve.

 Feel free to take a look at my repositories and don't hesitate to connect or contribute.
 I'm always open for collaboration and interesting project ideas.

 **Languages and Tools:**